KubeRocketCI/docs/docs/operator-guide/infrastructure-providers/aws/deploy-aws-eks.md

 ## AWS IAM Roles

-This step covers the `EKSDeployerRole` AWS IAM role creation.
+This step covers the `KRCIDeployerRole` AWS IAM role creation.
 To create the role, take the following steps:

 1. Navigate to the IAM module directory: